 - 1. Make sure the DIMM modules are properly and fully installed. - Determine if different speeds of DIMMs have been installed and verify that the BIOS setup is configured for the fastest speed of RAM used.
-It is recommended to use the same RAM speed for all DIMMs in the system. - 3.
-Make sure you are using the correct type of DDR2 Fully Buffered (FBD) ECC 533/667 SDRAM (recommended by the manufacturer.) - 4.
-Check for bad DIMM modules or slots by swapping a single module between four slots and noting the results. - Make sure all memory modules are fully seated in their slots.
-As an interleaved memory scheme is used, you must install two modules at a time, beginning with Bank 1, then Bank 2, and so on (see Section 2-3). - 6.
-Check the position of the 115V/230V switch on the power supply.
+It is recommended to use the same RAM speed for all DIMMs in the system. - Make sure you are using the correct type of DDR2 FBD (Fully Buffered) ECC 533/667 SDRAM (\recommended by the manufacturer.) - 4.
+Check for bad DIMM modules or slots by swapping a single module between four slots and noting the results. - 5.
+Make sure all memory modules are fully seated in their slots.
+To install memory modules, begin with Branch 1, then Branch 2, and so on (see Page 2-6).